Organisation

 Dave’s tenure at Gigaclear saw him rapidly ascend from Repair Manager to Delivery Manager, and later as General Manager at Pickr, a software-focused firm focused on disrupting the industry.
 Here, he spearheaded strategic initiatives that significantly enhanced operational efficiency and elevated customer satisfaction metrics.
 Notably, his entrepreneurial drive led to the successful launch and subsequent sale of a civil engineering company, demonstrating his acumen in identifying market opportunities and executing effective business strategies.

 As founder of Runfibre, an ISP he built from inception, Dave achieved notable milestones including the completion of four successful RGBVS projects and earning a stellar five-star rating on Trustpilot.
 The successful sale of Runfibre underscored its market potential and solidified Dave’s reputation as a visionary leader in the industry.
-Currently, Dave is the founder of Gigability, where he secured £5 million in initial funding to spearhead rural infrastructure development.
+Dave is the founder of Gigability, where he secured £5 million in initial funding to spearhead rural infrastructure development.
 Leveraging his extensive experience in rural fibre deployment, Dave is dedicated to bridging the digital divide and enhancing customer connectivity in underserved areas.
 His leadership ensures all initiatives not only meet but exceed regulatory standards, reflecting his commitment to industry innovation and compliance.
+Dave is currently Head of Commercial & Growth at Carnival Internet.

 Dave is passionate about leveraging technology to create meaningful impact.
 His mission is to ensure high-quality connectivity is accessible to all, driving innovation and growth in the telecommunications sector.
 With a proven ability to lead complex projects and deliver outstanding results, Dave Swanston is poised to make significant contributions to any organisation seeking to enhance telecommunications infrastructure and customer experience.